 No matter what business niche you are based on, an online platform to broaden your horizon is a must.
 But starting an online store is in no way an easy task.
 You need to take care of everything including the overall design, and even the smallest elements like fonts and typographies.
 Amongst all of this, the one thing that is of utmost importance is finding the best eCommerce platform.
 There is no definite answer, of course, as the conclusion today will be based entirely on our opinion.
 However, what we aim at doing is making it easier for our users to answer their queries and find the best option to choose from.

-We have indulged in the comparison of popular WordPress eCommerce platforms like WooCommerce Vs Shopify and WooCommerce Vs Magento before on our blog posts.
-But today we wanted to take a detailed look at all the available eCommerce platforms and compare all of their pros and cons.
+We have indulged in the comparison of popular WordPress eCommerce platforms like Shopify vs WordPress, WooCommerce Vs Shopify, and WooCommerce Vs Magento before.
+But today, we wanted to take a detailed look at all the available eCommerce platforms and compare all of their pros and cons.
 The fastest growing industry overall, we will be covering the pricing, advantages, major purpose and the overview of each one so you don’t have to.
 So without waiting any further let’s get on with the comparison.

 5 Best eCommerce Platforms For 2020 (Compared)